uhlibraries-digital/cedar/README.md

 Install gems and build the app

+Cedar requires [NodeJS](https://nodejs.org/en/) installed to run.

 Copy the appropriate `database.yml` file for your setup.
 For SQLite3, `cp config/database.yml.sqlite3 config/database.yml`.
 For MySQL, `cp config/database.yml.mysql config/database.yml`.
 Update the file to match your configuation.

+Setup the `config/secrets.yml` file by running `rake secret` and follow the instructions in the `secrets.yml` file.

 ```bash
 bundle install